User Interface

 - Click the "Create New Deployment" button

-- Registered Model: Deploy a model from the Model Registry
+- Deploy from Model Version: Deploy a registered model version from the Model Registry.

-- Custom Docker Image: Deploy your own containerized model
+- Deploy from Docker Image: Deploy your own containerized model from your container registry.

 Deploying a Registered Model